SimoneTiberi/IsoBayes/README.md

 browseVignettes("SIMBA")
 ```

+## Input data
+*SIMBA* works with the output of both *MetaMorpheus* (MM), or *Percolator* (via the *OpenMS* toolkit).
+Other tools can be used as well to generate out input data, as long as the input files follow the structure mentioned in the "Input user-provided data" Section of the vignettes.
+In our benchmarks, we tested our model using both *MetaMorpheus* and *Percolator* data, and obtained slightly better results, and a shorter runtime with *MetaMorpheus*.

-## Percolator compatibility
+### Percolator pipeline
-SIMBA is compatible with the output returned by *Percolator* tool provided within the *OpenMS* Toolkit.
+SIMBA is compatible with the output returned by *Percolator* tool, provided within the *OpenMS* Toolkit.
 Here, we provide a brief pipeline where several *OpenMS* applications are chained together to generate an idXML file required to run SIMBA with *Percolator* output.
 The pipeline starts from peptide identification results stored in mzID files.

 First, install *OpenMS* toolkit and *Percolator* tool.
 For instructions on how to install them on your operating system see [OpenMS Installation](https://openms.readthedocs.io/en/latest/openms-applications-and-tools/installation.html) and [Percolator Installation](https://github.com/percolator/percolator).

 Next, declare some useful global variable:
 ``` shell